 The ever ongoing debate between homeowners, landlords, carpet layers and and flooring enthusiasts everywhere will be solved today, right now in fact.
-Which is better, solid hardwood flooring or laminate?
+If you are in the market or browsing an online shop and in search for the best flooring ideas, look for True Hardwoods floors and see which is better solid hardwood flooring or laminate?

 What is solid hardwood flooring?

 Solid hardwood flooring is carpentered wood turned into flooring.
 It can be made from various types of wood such as Beech, Oak, Maple and many more.

 Laminate flooring looks very similar to solid hardwood flooring but it’s actually a thin layer of decor paper placed under a hard protective film.
 Decor paper at its very basic is a photograph of the type of wood the laminate is trying to mimic.
 This picture is then glued and pressed to a high-density backing board.
 There is no real wood in laminate, but it can be convincing at first glance.

 The difference generally comes down to what you are buying for, aesthetics and price.
 Laminate is on average 50% cheaper to install than Hardwood flooring, it’s a suitable and affordable alternative to solid wood flooring.
 More expensive laminates can look as good as a real, solid wood flooring but you might be paying a similar price to a hardwood flooring if this is the case.
 If you’re willing to spend more, hardwood flooring does have its plusses.
 Laminate struggles to achieve the depth and light variations that hardwood flooring can muster.
 Laminate does not age as well as hardwood, it chips and scratches more easily while hardwood like a fine leather jacket seems to only get better with age.